 The Electronic Frontier Foundation is regularly talking about Do Not Track and the surrounding discussions, developments and problems.
 Here is an overview post of what Do Not Track is.
 In a nutshell, a browser sends a Do Not Track HTTP header every time your data is requested from the Web.
 Firefox, to date, is the browser that supports that technology best.

-There are various problems associated with the changes coming into effect on 1/1/2014, one of them being an unclear situation and possible loopholes as outlined by Webpolicy:
+There are various problems associated with the changes that came into effect on 1/1/2014, one of them being an unclear situation and possible loopholes as outlined by Webpolicy:

 - Because we’re third parties, consumers don’t “use or visit” our services.